stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 ### Using Version Managers

-You may use any version manager on Fedora Workstation, such as [pyenv](https://github.com/pyenv/pyenv) for Python, [nvm](https://github.com/creationix/nvm) for Node.js and [rustup](https://rustup.rs/) for Rust.
+You may use any version manager on Fedora Workstation, such as [pyenv](https://github.com/pyenv/pyenv) for Python.
+I recommend using [rustup](https://rustup.rs/) for Rust and [mise](https://mise.jdx.dev/) for other programming languages.

 Fedora Workstation includes the GCC compiler and other tools for compiling C code.
 Installations of Python, Node.js and other languages use GCC to compile components that are written in C.